-We contacted dozens of driveway specialists and asked them to provide us with a quote for a typical block paving driveway made from common rectangular coloured paving blocks.
+We contacted dozens of driveway specialists in 2016 and again in early 2018.
+We asked them to provide us with a detailed written quote for a block paved driveway made from common rectangular coloured paving blocks.

-The driveway is approximately 55 square metres with linear drainage channels at the entrance to the driveway and also in front of the garage.
+The driveway in question is approximately 55 square metres with drainage channels at the entrance to the driveway and also in front of the garage.

-There will be a new step in front of the front door and the driveway edgings will be raised blocks (coloured kerbs).
+We wanted a new step in front of the front door and driveway edgings will be raised blocks (coloured kerbs).

 Using Our Figures

-Quotation Check’s prices are based on real quotes and estimates from legitimate businesses in the United Kingdom.
+The prices you see here on Quotation Check are based on real quotes and estimates from legitimate businesses in the United Kingdom.

-While we believe that Quotation Check is a great resource for those looking to budget their home improvement finances, it’s not a substitute for firm fixed quotes as every property is different.
+While we believe that Quotation Check is a great resource for those looking to budget their home improvement finances, it’s not a substitute for firm fixed quotes.
+That’s because every property and project is different.

 Quotation Check is proving to be a popular website and has been featured on the Money Saving Expert website, on Mumsnet and several other publications both on and offline.

-We received written quotes from most of the chosen companies we contacted and the following works schedule is based on the information we gathered:
+We received written quotes from most of the chosen companies we contacted and the following works schedule is based on the information we gathered from them:

 - Locate all services – gas pipes, water pipes, electric cables and drainage.